Mahesh68/Webprogramming5552/WebAndMobile_ICP1/README.md

 # Webprogramming5552
-This is a test repository created for the purpose of learning web programming
+This is a test repository created for the purpose of learning web programming.
+And is a part of ICP1.

+Instructor: Vijaya Kumari